 Please note that these updated Terms will apply to your Avalara Service upon any renewal, upgrade, or additional service purchase made on or after June 1, 2023.
 For a summary of changes beginning January 1, 2023, please click here.

 Avalara Service Terms and Conditions

-These Avalara Service Terms and Conditions located at https://www.avalara.com/terms (these “Terms”), together with any applicable Order Document(s) and applicable Supplemental Terms (collectively, the “Agreement”) constitute a binding agreement between Avalara and Customer (each, a “Party”) under which Avalara provides Customer access to Avalara’s Services and/or provides the Avalara Professional Services.
-Customer accepts and agrees to be bound by these Terms by executing an Order Document that references these Terms or by using Avalara’s Services.
+These Avalara Service Terms and Conditions located at https://www.avalara.com/terms (these “Terms”), together with any applicable Order Document(s) and applicable Supplemental Terms (collectively, the “Agreement”), constitute a binding agreement between Avalara (as defined in Section 1), and Customer (each, a “Party”) under which Avalara provides Customer access to Avalara’s Services.
+Customer accepts and agrees to be bound by the Agreement by executing an Order Document or by using Avalara’s Services.

 1. DEFINITIONS.
 Unless otherwise defined in the Agreement, capitalized terms have the following meaning:

 “Affiliate” means an entity that controls, is controlled by, or is under common control with a Party.
 For this definition, “control” means direct or indirect ownership of more than 50% of the voting interests of the subject entity.

 “Applicable Laws” means all applicable local, state, provincial, federal, and international laws and regulations.

 “Avalara” means Avalara, Inc., a Washington corporation with offices located at 255 S. King St, #1800, Seattle, WA 98104, except as otherwise indicated here with respect to Avalara services provided by Avalara’s Affiliates.